Adelaide Chamber Singers has been a significant contributor to music in Adelaide for over thirty-five years.

-Adelaide Chamber Singers has performed to critical acclaim around Australia, and around the world, having won several 1st Places at major international competitions, and three summa cum laude awards in Canada, Italy and at Llangollen in Wales.
+ACS has performed to critical acclaim around Australia, and around the world, having won several First Places at major international competitions, and three summa cum laude awards in Canada, Italy and at Llangollen in Wales.

-Other international appearances have included the 2014 Polyfollia Choral Festival in France, the 2013 Musica Sacra a Roma in Italy, the 2006 International Choral Kathaumixw in Canada, the 2006 Cambridge Summer Music Festival in England, the 2004 Tokyo International Festival, the 6th World Symposium on Choral Music in the USA in 2002, the Asia Pacific Choral Symposium in Singapore in 2001, the 1999 Norfolk and Norwich Festival, and the 1996 National Convention of the Association of British Choral Directors in Oxford.
+Other major international appearances have included the 2014 Polyfollia Choral Festival in France, the 2013 Musica Sacra a Roma in Italy, the 2013 World Choir Games in Austria, the 2006 International Choral Kathaumixw in Canada, the 2006 Cambridge Summer Music Festival in England, the 2004 Tokyo International Festival, the 6th World Symposium on Choral Music in the USA in 2002, the Asia Pacific Choral Symposium in Singapore in 2001, the 1999 Norfolk and Norwich Festival, and the 1996 Convention of the Association of British Choral Directors in Oxford.

-Adelaide Chamber Singers has also performed at the Adelaide, Melbourne and Perth International Arts Festivals and a range of regional festivals around Australia including the Bundaleer, Coonawarra, Barossa and Coriole Festivals, the Port Fairy Spring Music Festival, the Brisbane Festival of Contemporary Sacred Music, the Musica Viva Huntington Estate Festival in NSW, the 2011 WOMAD Festival, and several of the Australian National Choral Association’s Choralfests.
+ACS has also performed at the Adelaide, Melbourne and Perth International Arts Festivals and regional Australian festivals including the Bundaleer, Coonawarra, Barossa, Coriole and Port Fairy Festivals, the Brisbane Festival of Contemporary Sacred Music, the Musica Viva Huntington Estate Festival, the 2011 WOMAD Festival, and several of the Australian National Choral Association’s Choralfests.

-ACS also frequently steps out of its ‘choral box’ to support and collaborate with a wide range of artists including The Rolling Stones, Hilltop Hoods, Wild Birds & Peacedrums, Greta Bradman, Kronos Quartet, The Tallis Scholars and the ASO.
-ACS has also developed very successful collaborations in recent years with other leading Australian chamber choirs including the Sydney Chamber Choir, Brisbane Chamber Choir and Melbourne’s Polyphonic Voices.
+ACS also frequently steps out of its ‘choral box’ to support and collaborate with a wide range of artists including The Rolling Stones, Hilltop Hoods, Greta Bradman, Kronos Quartet and The Tallis Scholars.

 Meet the Adelaide Chamber Singers